 Go social and interact with the audience on various social networks.
-Not only will this increase chances of getting more backlinks but this will also help you get more social signal.
+Not only will this increase chances of getting more backlinks, but this will also help you get more social signal.

-Increase your brand awareness by creating brand-specific accounts on Twitter, Facebook and Google plus.
+Increase your brand awareness by creating brand-specific accounts on Twitter, Facebook, and Google plus.
 Add social sharing buttons to your blog posts and encourage your readers to share your content.

 Make use of Pinterest and add pin buttons to your images.
 Create pins that are beautiful to get more Pinterest shares.
 Make a community on Google plus and ask your users to circle you.

 Use Google alerts to monitor your mentions across the web.
-You can also use tools like Brand24 to monitor your mentions anywhere on the web.
+You can also use tools like Brand24 to monitor your mentions anywhere on the internet.
 Dive right into the discussions for more natural link building opportunities.

 CTR and User Experience Optimization

 High CTR may not be essential for you to, but for search engines and especially Google (which is hungry for best user experience), you need to have more and more people click on your link when shown on SERPs.

 A high click-through rate generally indicates that your post is more relevant and delivers the user’s intent the satisfaction it wants.

 If you can optimize your SEO titles for higher CTR, then this will result in more organic traffic from keywords you are ranking for even if you are not on the first position in SERPs.